DEVELOPMENT OF A FASTER TECHNIQUE FOR THE SPECIATION OF POTENTIALLY TOXIC METALS IN SOIL

 been widely usedfor speciation or fractionation studies.
 The limitations and problem

-extraction time associated with BCR (Community Bureau of Reference) nietlio
+of long extraction time associated with BCR (Community Bureau of Reference) nietlio

 of extraction has led to the development of a faster and rapid Ultrasonic Assiste